 Two Rabbits disrupts current models by addressing the root of poverty and oppression, and placing the child at the center of our work.
 Engaging with local partners to ensure that content, pedagogy, and implementation design deeply reflect community norms, we combine research-based best practices in ECE with local culture and values to create a culturally adapted curriculum in mother tongue, delivering literacy, math, play, and socioemotional development to children most in need.

-Once the curriculum is recorded onto the device, communities select local lesson facilitators, who Two Rabbits train in child-friendly pedagogy, the Two Rabbits curriculum, formative assessment, and SABER operation.
+Once the curriculum is recorded onto the device, communities select local lesson facilitators, who Two Rabbits train in child-friendly pedagogy, the Two Rabbits curriculum, formative assessment, and MP3 device operation.
 Facilitators teach in pairs, using the device as a co-teacher, and as a scaffold for their own professional development in order to lead students through lessons and activities.